afroactuarynunya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to print current user
+Script to print groups user belongs to